 11. Once you have the infections under control, do a culture occasionally to make sure that it is working and to give you peace of mind.

 WHEW!!
 That was a lot on info.
 I hope you all don’t mind.

 Let me tell you what happened to Sydney and her UTI’s.
 She has been paralyzed since Sept of 2003.
 She went into surgery with a UTI and had one constantly for the next year and a half.
 I had did it all, Cranactin, Berry Balance,ph, cleaning, smelling, praying, etc to no avail.

 Then one day I thought that maybe it was ME that was causing the infections because I wasn’t expressing her the right way.
 I was here on this board and others, telling people how to express their babies and I wasn’t even doing it the right way with Sydney myself.
 I wasn’t practicing what I was preaching!!
 I was telling the correct way but wasn’t doing it.

-Well, once I realized that I wasn't doing it right I really concentrated on doing it the right way.
+Well, once I realized that I wasn’t doing it right I really concentrated on doing it the right way.
 Boy was I surpised at how much more urine was in there.
 To make a long story short, Sydney is no longer on ANY medication and doing just fine.
 She is due for another culture soon to make sure that nothing is growing.
 I have learned alot through all of this and hopefully what I have learned will help you out.
-Email me privately of you have any questions.

 Anita and one UTI free Sydney